jagtalon/chatmail/www/src/index.md

 <img class="banner" src="collage-top.png"/>

-# Chika, a [private email service](/privacy.html) designed for [Delta Chat](https://delta.chat)
+## Chika, a service designed for [Delta Chat](https://delta.chat) users

-Welcome to [instant, interoperable, and privacy-centric email service](https://delta.chat/chatmail) run by [Aangat Lahat](https://aangat.lahat.computer).
+Welcome to [instant, interoperable, and privacy-centric chat](https://delta.chat/chatmail) run by [Aangat Lahat](https://aangat.lahat.computer).
 This server has the following features:

 - You can create as many accounts as you want.
 - Messages are automatically deleted on the server after {{config.delete_mails_after}} days.
 Downloaded messages on Delta Chat are untouched.
 - Only encrypted messages are allowed when sending, but you can receive unencrypted messages.
 - No phone numbers, other email addresses, names, etc. are needed for an account.

-Feel free to use [Tor Browser](https://torproject.org) and [Orbot](https://orbot.app/) when you're signing up and using the service as well.
+Feel free to use [Tor Browser](https://torproject.org) and [Orbot](https://orbot.app/) when you're signing up and using the service as well!

 ## Creating an account: